ielashi/stable-btreemap-example/README.md

 `StableBTreeMap` is a data structure that was developed for the bitcoin integration.

-It is a `BTreeMap` that has a similar interface to a standard `BTreeMap`, but the data lives entirely in stable memory.
-This data structure allows canisters to have K/V stores that can be several gigabytes in size, without having to define `pre_upgrade`/`post_upgrade` hooks.
+It is a data structure that has a similar interface to a standard `BTreeMap`, but the data lives entirely in stable memory.
+This data structure allows canisters to have K/V stores that can grow to several gigabytes in size, without having to define `pre_upgrade`/`post_upgrade` hooks in the canister.

-While this data structure has been tested with tens of millions of keys, its use for canisters is still considered experimental.
+While this data structure has been tested with tens of millions of keys, its use in canisters is still considered experimental.

 This repo contains two examples: